Baraa-ALBAKRI/Office-js-docs_fr-fr/docs/testing/sideload-office-add-ins-for-testing.md

 6. Verify that your complément is installed.
 For example, if it is an add-in command, it should appear on either the ribbon or the context menu.
 If it is a task pane add-in the pane should appear.

-## Charger une version test d’un complément Office sur Office Online
+## <a name="sideload-an-office-add-in-on-office-online"></a>Charger une version test d’un complément Office sur Office Online